 Kia Ora.
 I have been on the CMS BOT since Sept 2015.

-I am a Primary School teacher at Cambridge Primary School and have been teaching for nearly 20 years.
+I am a Primary School teacher and have been teaching for nearly 20 years.
 I am passionate about education and I am excited to be involved with Cambridge Middle School.
 My passions within education are eLearning and effective and meaningful assessment practices.
 After 20 years in the classroom I can honestly say that I still love my job!

 If you need to make contact with me, please email email@example.com